Closets can be the WORST sometimes – and this one was overdue for full closet makeover.

 I love it because it is the only closet space in the whole downstairs area, you can walk inside it, it has a gorgeous window and a french door.

-All of which give it plenty of potential.
+All of which give it plenty of potential for a fantastic closet makeover.

 You can follow this project along in more detail by following along on Instagram.